Yellow Peril: Colonial vengeance

 Kaiser Wilhelm II used Yellow Peril ideology as geopolitical justification for German and European imperialism in China.

 China: The Cake of Kings and ... of Emperors: An angry Mandarin watches Queen Victoria (Britain), Kaiser Wilhelm II (Germany), Tsar Nicholas II (Russia), Marianne (France), and Emperor Meiji (Japan) discuss their partitioning of China.

 On 27 July 1900, Kaiser Wilhelm II gave the racist Hunnenrede (Hun speech) exhorting his soldiers to barbarism and that Imperial German soldiers depart Europe for China and suppress the Boxer Rebellion by acting like "Huns" and committing atrocities against the Chinese (Boxer and civilian):

 When you come before the enemy, you must defeat him, pardon will not be given, prisoners will not be taken!
 Whoever falls into your hands will fall to your sword!
 Just as a thousand years ago the Huns, under their King Attila, made a name for themselves with their ferocity, which tradition still recalls; so may the name of Germany become known in China in such a way that no Chinaman will ever dare look a German in the eye, even with a squint!

-Fearful of harm to the public image of Imperial Germany, the Auswärtiges Amt (Foreign Office) published a redacted version of the Hun Speech that was expurgated of the exhortation to racist barbarism.
-Annoyed by Foreign Office censorship, the Kaiser published the unexpurgated Hun Speech, which "evoked images of a Crusade and considered the current crisis [the Boxer Rebellion] to amount to a war between Occident and Orient."
-However, that "elaborate accompanying music, and the new ideology of the Yellow Peril stood in no relation to the actual possibilities and results" of geopolitical policy based upon racist misperception.

-Exhortation to barbarism
+Concerned about Germany's international reputation, the Foreign Office released a sanitized version of the speech, removing the Kaiser's calls for "racist barbarism."
+Annoyed, Wilhelm II published the full, unedited speech.
+He framed the conflict not as a simple rebellion, but as a "Crusade" and a fundamental clash between the Occident (the West) and the Orient (the East).
+The speech relied heavily on the "Yellow Peril."

-The Kaiser ordered the expedition-commander, Field Marshal Alfred von Waldersee, to behave barbarously because the Chinese were "by nature, cowardly, like a dog, but also deceitful".
-In that time, the Kaiser's best friend, Philipp, Prince of Eulenburg, wrote to another friend that the Kaiser wanted to raze Beijing and kill the populace to avenge the murder of Baron Clemens von Ketteler, Imperial Germany's minister to China.
-Only the Eight-Nation Alliance's refusal of barbarism to resolve the siege of the legations saved the Chinese populace of Beijing from the massacre recommended by Imperial Germany.
-In August 1900, an international military force of Russian, Japanese, British, French, and American soldiers captured Beijing before the German force had arrived at the city.
+To suppress the Boxers, the Kaiser demanded a policy of extreme brutality.
+Outraged by the murder of a German diplomat and viewing the Chinese as "cowardly" and "deceitful"—he ordered Field Marshal Alfred von Waldersee to act barbarously.
+The Eight-Nation Alliance's rejected such barbarism.
+In August 1900, an international military force of Russian, Japanese, British, French, and American soldiers captured and took full control of Beijing before the German forces arrived.